Wednesday, June 11, 2025

 turning yours on their sides so I can't see.

-I gathered my tiny tombstones of tile
+I gather my tiny tombstones of tile

 around me.
 After whupping me twice and